-We can create a nice representation of a file tree structure in markdown by combining characters in particular ways.
-This is sometimes useful when writing documentation where emphasizing file structure is important and we don't want to take screenshots.
+We can create a nice representation of a file tree structure in markdown by combining a few characters in particular ways.
+This is sometimes useful when writing documentation where emphasizing file structure is important and we don't want to use screenshots.
 Screenshots just don't age well and are a hassle to update.

 There are several ways we can name and organize new blog posts with Docusaurus.
 You can check all the Docusaurus blog post naming patterns on their documentation site.
 Though let's check some out in this post.

 I really like using pull requests templates in Github.
 They're not only useful to collect vital information about a pull request, but also can serve as a checklist reminder for the contributor.

 As you can see in the template, I love clean code so it serves to remind team members to use ESLint and Prettier, though recently I have started using lint-stagedand husky to handle that during a pre-commit hook.

 I also think that pull request templates don't have to be boring.
 They should be fun!
 That's why I like to sprinkle mine with emojis. 💪😃

 Fonts are an integral part of the coding experience.
 They can affect our productivity and enjoyment.
 An exceptional font will be easy on our eyes, not causing severe eyestrain.
 It will also make code easier to read and write.
 And lastly, a great font will help us identify purpose and distinguish letterforms quicker, all which leads to legibility and readability.
 Over the years I have experimented with various fonts for coding.
 From this, I have learned that monospace fonts that support ligatures can provide with an excellent coding experience.

 Over the weekend I finally got the chance to create a React app's initial boilerplate, bundler, and dev server setup using Vite.
 Previously, I had been using Create React App (CRA) (

 npx create-react-app) and sometimes using it to deploy to Github pages too.